Table of Contents

-The Veterans Pension, the Survivors Pension, the A&A Pension, and the Housebound Pension provide veterans (or their surviving spouses) with supplemental income.
+The Veterans Pension, Survivors Pension, A&A Pension, and Housebound Pension provide veterans (or their surviving spouses) with supplemental income.
 This cash benefit is paid monthly and is tax-free and can be used for any purpose such as paying for home care, home modifications like stair-lifts or walk-in tubs, or assisted living.

 Basic Veterans Pension / Basic Survivors Pension